Deadstream: Plot

 Shawn finds the spark plugs and damages his tablet fighting a ghoul off.
 Cut off from his viewers and resigned to his fate, Shawn takes shelter in his car and reads from Mildred's book of poetry.
 He discovers the incantation that Mildred used to gain her satanic powers is in one of her poems.
 Shawn realizes Mildred never wanted a family, but an audience for her poetry.
 Shawn's audience inspires him to complete the ritual and banish her spirit.

 Shawn returns to the house to challenge Mildred.
 Shawn makes it back to his equipment to retrieve a spare tablet and reads the comments that translate the incantation.
-While setting up the ritual, Shawn apologizes for his insensitive stunts, racism, and poor apology, vowing to be better.
+While setting up the ritual, Shawn apologizes for all of his insensitive stunts, racism, and poor first apology, vowing to be better.

 After a grueling fight with Mildred, Shawn reads the incantation, which fails.
-Spotting her severed finger, he remembers the ritual requires a sacrifice and cuts off two of his fingers to complete the ritual.
+Spotting her severed finger, he remembers the ritual requires a sacrifice and cuts off a finger to complete the ritual.
 The ritual causes Mildred to be dragged into a blood-filled basement by an unseen force.
 Shawn celebrates, thanking his now-massive viewer count for helping him survive the night.
-However, as he exits, he is surrounded by Mildred's audience and his livestream cuts out.
+However, as he is about to exit, he is surrounded by Mildred's own audience and his livestream cuts off and ends.